Items of Business in the Federal Council

 With but a few exceptions these items of business have the form of written documents which are as a rule distributed to the Members electronically and published as annexes to the stenographic records.

-With the exception of petitions these items of business are considered part of the deliberations in sittings of the Federal Council open to the public, which means that they are covered by the substantive immunity clause, i.e. that nobody shall be held liable, especially under penal law, for publishing true accounts of them.
+With the exception of petitions these items of business are considered part of the proceedings of sittings of the Federal Council open to the public, which means that they are covered by the substantive immunity clause, i.e. that nobody shall be held liable, especially under penal law, for publishing true accounts of them.